jasp-stats/jasp-desktop/Resources/Help/analyses/correlationbayesian.md

 - Missing values:
   - Exclude cases pairwise
   - Exclude cases listwise
-- Repeatability
+- Repeatability:
-  - Set seed: Value used to set the random number generator for exact reproducibility.
+  - Set seed: Gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

 ### Output